cirykpopeye/selectra/README.md

 - Tabbing through input fields still triggers this custom element
 - Easy to setup

+## Demo
+You can view a demo using the latest files on https://cirykpopeye.github.io/selectize.js/

 ## Installation
 ### Package manager
 ```bash